/images/resources/architect/ai-agents/ai-agents-enterprise.png

 High Privilege Operations

-To enable an OAuth agent to perform a high-privilege task, such as a payment, APIs can use the OAuth 2.0 Step Up Authentication Challenge Protocol from RFC 9470.
+To enable an OAuth agent to perform a high-privilege task, such as placing a money order, APIs can use the OAuth 2.0 Step Up Authentication Challenge Protocol from RFC 9470.
 An API can return a challenge response, with an HTTP 403 status code, to indicate that the MCP client must get a new access token with a high-privilege OAuth scope.

 Administrators can configure the authorization server to require strong customer authentication (SCA) before issuing an access token with the high-privilege scope.
 Consent to a high-privilege event such as a payment can also be recorded in a non-repudiable manner.
 To run an MCP step-up flow, check out the ChatGPT Step-Up Code Example.